JonaOmara/AgroDF-Tool/README.md

 * Mobile App development

 ### Other information
-This application was not yet available at the time of writing on Google Play store but will soon be available on play store.
+This application was available on Google Play Store as [AgroDFTool](https://play.google.com/store/apps/details?id=com.invitech.autofama&hl=en) by the time of writing this documentation.
 For more information, please contact me at [omarajonathan@gmail.com](omarajonathan@gmail.com)